hyperledgendary/full-stack-asset-transfer-guide/docs/ApplicationDev/02-Exercise-RunApplication.md

 Let's make sure we can successfully run the client application and get some familiarity with how to use it.

-In a terminal window, nagivate to the [applications/trader-typescript](../../applications/trader-typescript/) directory.
+In a terminal window, navigate to the [applications/trader-typescript](../../applications/trader-typescript/) directory.
 Then complete the following steps:

 1. Install dependencies and build the client application.
     ```bash